 In this regard, NCPHN has created a commissioning framework informed by recent literature and experience.
 There are three interrelated phases in the commissioning framework:

 - strategic planning and design

 NCPHN has developed three Manuals to guide the processes associated with each of the commissioning phases.
 This ensures a transparent, consistent, and systematic approach is taken to our work.

 The Planning and Design Manual outlines the first stage of NCPHN’s commissioning framework.

 Following on from the Health Needs Assessment, this Manual outlines the steps required to better understand the health or service issue that is driving poor health outcomes or access issues across the region.

 Secondly, the Manual discusses how a range of stakeholders can be engaged to assist in the design and scope of solutions.
 This informs the next steps required to procure a solution from a suitable provider(s).

-This Manual is currently being finalised and will be available in early 2018.
+This Manual is currently being finalised and will be available in mid 2018.

 The purpose of the Procurement Manual is to set out a step-by-step guide for the formal procurement of services and the award of contracts to suitable providers.

 The purpose of the Monitoring and Evaluation Manual is to set out a step-by-step guide for the monitoring and management of contracts and the evaluation of program performance to improve health outcomes for North Coast communities.